|A giraffe with two male impalas.|

 Plus, over these past few hot summer months, the weather has been outrageous with extreme heat and humidity.
 It’s unbearable to spend the better part of a day or two standing in the kitchen in the heat.
 Homes here do not have central aircon and few have a wall unit in the kitchen.
 Turn on the oven to bake a dish and the house becomes a veritable hotbox.

 |Certain animals do well grazing together as is the case with giraffes and impalas.|

 Five years ago at the Hornbill house, in which we stayed under two months, we didn’t have the space for entertaining.
-Once we move to the Khaya Umdani house, (see our link here of this fabulous house) we were able to finally reciprocate and invite guests.
+Once we moved to the Khaya Umdani house (see our link here of this fabulous house), we finally reciprocated guests.